 But, they may also contain harsh chemicals, synthetic ingredients or even be tested on animals.

 What does natural really mean?
 How to avoid being "greenwashed".

 Reputable natural beauty brands and stores generally agree on a “dirty list” (no toxic or harsh ingredients (like endocrine disruptors and carcinogens).
 But defining natural is a little more complicated.

-Cruelty free makeup can still contain toxic ingredients (and animal derived ingredients such as lanolin, beeswax, collagen, silk or carmine).
+Cruelty free products can still contain animal derived ingredients (such as lanolin, beeswax, collagen, silk or carmine).

 And, natural products can still contain ingredients not found in nature.

 Call us crazy, but we don't think buying safe products that won't harm people, animals or our planet should be so complicated.

 Read on for our take on some of the more common terms you might hear.
 PLUS some tips on how to decode your product labels.

 Hopefully these tips will help you feel a little more confident that you are buying the best products for you and your family.

 Read on to learn what some of the most common terms really mean.